auth0/docs/windowsstore-js-auth0-tutorial.md

 ## Before you start

-This tutorial assumes you are familiar with C# & Visual Studio 2012.
+This tutorial assumes you are familiar with JavaScript & Visual Studio 2012.

 ## Create an Auth0 Account